Uniformizing Gromov hyperbolic spaces with Busemann functions: Introduction

 \section{Introduction}

 The goal of this paper is to construct an unbounded analogue of the uniformizations of Gromov hyperbolic spaces built by Bonk, Heinonen and Koskela in their extensive study of a number of problems in conformal analysis \cite{BHK}.
 The most familiar special case of our procedure is the construction of the upper half-space $\{(x,y):y > 0\}$ in $\R^{2}$ from the hyperbolic plane $\mathbb{H}^{2}$, which is discussed in Example \ref{hyperbolic plane}.
 The guiding example in \cite{BHK}, by comparison, is the relationship between $\mathbb{H}^{2}$ and the Euclidean unit disk $\{(x,y):x^{2}+y^{2} < 1\}$.
-As can be seen from these examples, the input for uniformization is a geodesic Gromov hyperbolic space $X$ and the output is an incomplete metric space $\Omega$ obtained from a conformal deformation of $X$ that is \emph{uniform} in the sense of Definition \ref{def:uniform} below.
+As can be seen from these examples, the input for uniformization is a geodesic Gromov hyperbolic space $X$ and the output is an incomplete metric space $\Omega$, obtained from a conformal deformation of $X$, that is \emph{uniform} in the sense of Definition \ref{def:uniform} below.
 The density used for uniformizing a Gromov hyperbolic space $X$ in \cite{BHK} is exponential in the distance to a fixed point $z$ of $X$.
 In contrast we will be using a density that is exponential in a \emph{Busemann function} associated to a particular point of the Gromov boundary of $X$.
 This choice of density is natural as Busemann functions are often interpreted as distance functions ``from infinity" and can themselves be used to define a boundary of the space $X$ \cite[$\S$3]{BGS}.
+Unlike in \cite{BHK}, we will not assume any local compactness properties on $X$, so specializing our results back to their setting yields a small generalization of their results as well.